napalm-automation/napalm/docs/tutorials/lab.rst

 Setting up the lab
 ==================

-We'll set up a lab using VirtualBox and Vagrant, with a virtual Arista device.
+We'll set up a lab using VirtualBox and Vagrant, with a virtual Arista device, and get some sample files for the following steps.

 Working directory
 -----------------